wp-plugins/rumbletalk-chat-a-chat-with-themes/readme.txt

 == Screenshots ==
-1. The most advanced chat room for groups with over than 340,000 installations.
+1. The most advanced chat room for groups with over than 388,000 installations.
 2. Radio chat room designed by the website owner.
 3. Mobile chat (Tablet & smart phones).
 A chat to go, keep talking from anywhere.
 4. Engage - Add videos and images to the conversation.
 5. Theme - Art theme, give a stylish background to your chat room.
-6. Radio designed chat room for using CSS, advance designed feature for experts.
+6. Radio designed chat room with advance designed feature for experts (CSS Tips).
 7. Floating chat - Example of a floating toolbar chat that will open when clicked.
 You can change this Icon to your liking.
 8. Change the background of your chat based on the conversation subject. can be done on the fly.